mt1006/RecycleBinExporter/README.md

 - It generates a CSV file with an index of the exported files

 # Requirements
-- Python 3 (script was tested on 3.10)
+- Python 3 (script was tested on version 3.10)
 - Required modules: pypiwin32, winshell

 ```
 py -m pip install pypiwin32
 py -m pip install winshell